davidcarlisle/ll/en/more-15.md

 ## Errors reported at ends of environments99

-Some environments (notably `amsmath` alignments and `tabularx` tables) scan the whole envionment body before processing the content.
+Some environments (notably `amsmath` alignments and `tabularx` tables) scan the whole environment body before processing the content.
 This means that any error within the environment is reported on the last line.
 However, as seen in the main lesson, TeX's display of the error context should still pinpoint the error location.